 Back at the centre, the assessors gathered all their information and, after a couple of hours wait, we were called in 1 by 1 and given the verdict.
-Out of 12 people, 7 passed.
+Out of 12 people (there were 4 groups going out at the same time all with different assessors although we didn’t see each other), 7 passed.
 1 outright failed and the remaining 4 were deferred on 1 element (navigation, night nav or rope work) and were told to return to be reassessed on this category alone.

 Get fit: being in good shape will help you feel more confident and keep you focused on the navigation, rather than on keeping up with the group.